rbento/c-sdl-starter/README.md

-# c-sdl-vs-starter
+# c-sdl-starter

-A starter project for SDL2, C and Visual Studio 2022.
+A starter project for programming with SDL2, C and Visual Studio 2022.